 Lateness to school, has a direct impact on a student’s ability to learn.
 If they miss Form Time the student will find themselves disadvantaged as they will not receive important information about school matters.
 If students arrive when the registers are closed at 9:30am then they will receive a U code, which will affect their attendance.
-Late TruancyCalls are sent for any student arriving after 9.30am.
-Students will receive a Whole School Detention if they are late to registration more than 3 times in one week.
-Persistent Latecomers may be placed on Report and have to make up time missed during lunchtime detentions
+Late TruancyCalls are sent for any student arriving after 9;30am.
+Students will receive a Whole School Detention if they are late to registration more than twice.
+Persistent latecomers may be placed on report and have to make up time missed during lunchtime detentions.

-Excellent attendance and punctuality is as vital in 6th Form as in the lower years, and is monitored by the 6th Form team.
-Please report any absences on the Absence Line and any Planned Absence will need to be reported to Mrs Green.
+Excellent attendance and punctuality is as vital in Sixth Form as in the lower years, and is monitored by the Sixth Form team.
+Please report any absences on the Absence Line and any Planned Absence will need to be reported to Mrs Kearney.
 Holidays during term time will be unauthorised.
-6th Form students must sign in and out at Student Services if they arrive after registration or leave before the end of the day.
+Sixth Form students must sign in and out at Student Services if they arrive after registration or leave before the end of the day.